Stadtarchiv Münster

 Please note:

-The bus stop "Speicherstadt" is served by lines 6, 19 and R51.
+The bus stop "Speicherstadt" is served by line R51.

 For current bus connections, the best place to look is https://netzplan-muenster.de/.